vala-lang/vala-docs/docs/contributor-guide/compiler-guide/02-00-environment-setup.md

 ## 2.3.
 Files

-Vala source files are named in the GTK+ style, i.e. all lowercase, with no separators between words, in the format namespaceclassname.vala.
-For example, the filename for Vala.FormalParameter is valaformalparameter.vala.
+Vala source files are named in the GTK+ style, i.e. all lowercase, with no separators between words, in the format `namespaceclassname.vala`.
+For example, the filename for `Vala.FormalParameter` is `valaformalparameter.vala`.

-For the Vala compiler and library there is only one namespace, and it is called "Vala".
-Don't put "using Vala;"; instead qualify the name of types you declare.
-For example "class Vala.FormalParameter : Symbol".
+For the Vala compiler and library there is only one namespace, and it is called `Vala`.
+Don't put `using Vala;`; instead qualify the name of types you declare.
+For example `class Vala.FormalParameter : Symbol`.

 ## 2.4.
 Coding Style